-For students who are interested in studying the natural world and enjoy the challenges that come with scientific research, a degree in Biology is a good starting point to enter into many prestigious careers.
-From teaching Biology in the school setting to working as a biology research scientist, there are many career paths available for those interested in earning their Biology degree online!
+For students who are interested in studying the natural world and enjoy the challenges that come with scientific research, online biology degrees can offer a good starting point to enter into many prestigious careers.

-This versatile online degree program in Biology offers students the opportunity to develop a fundamental knowledge of animals, plants, and microorganisms.
+Online bachelor’s degrees in biology are versatile programs that offer students the opportunity to develop a fundamental knowledge of animals, plants, and microorganisms.
 Throughout your course of study, you will take several classes that cover the various aspects of biological science as well as critical thinking and research.

-An online bachelor’s degree in Biology will prepare you for working within a number of professional industries, including:
+An online bachelor’s degree in biology prepares you for working within a number of professional industries, including:

 - Healthcare and related fields